HotCooking

 • Total30m

 At first glance this recipe doesn’t seem particularly special.
-These pigs in blankets* are made from hot dogs, puff pastry and an egg.
+These pigs in blankets* are made from hot dogs, puff pastry and an egg (or vegan alternative).
 The recipe comes from Kitchen (affiliate link) by Nigella Lawson, where she describes these franks-in-blanks as “an eating experience that is nothing short of rapturous”.
 She’s absolutely right.
 It all starts to make sense when you get the ugly little constructions into the oven and they puff up and turn golden brown.

 I’ve made these sausage rolls using vegetarian and meat frankfurters and both received glowing feedback.
 The veggie hot dogs (which can be found in the frozen aisle in Sainsbury’s or Tesco - they seem to have been discontinued - what a shame) taste surprisingly similar to their meaty equivalents.